AuxXxilium/AuxXxilium/README.md

 * Arc and DSM are independent from each other!
 Arc is a Boothelper for DSM.
 * Commercial use is not permitted and strictly forbidden!!!
-* DSM and all Parts of it are under Copyright / Ownership by Synology Inc.
+* DSM and all parts of it are under Copyright / Ownership by Synology Inc.

 * The Loader is free and will be free forever!
 If you paid for it to an suspicious person, i can't help you.
 Because i'm not connected to them!